ajimoti/roles-and-permissions-documentation/docs/basic-usage/model.md

 Examples of how to use the methods made available by the trait
 ### assign()
 Assign roles to a model.
 You can assign one or multiple roles to a model.
-The method can accept a role constant, or multiple role constants, or an array of role constants, or a collection of the roles.
+The method can accept one or multiple roles, or an array of roles, or a collection of the roles.
 ```php
 // give the user a super admin role
 $user->assign(Role::SuperAdmin); // returns boolean